 Tours

 Another option is to book a private tour or join a group trip.
-Organized tours often combine visiting Kutna Hora and Český Šternberk, which is a perfect solution for a day trip from Prague.
+Organized tours often combine visits to Kutná Hora and Český Šternberk, which is a perfect solution for a day trip from Prague.
 Check out what GetYourGuide platform offers.

 The Best Time to Visit Český Šternberk

-From the beginning of May till the end of September, Český Šternberk is open for visitors every day except Monday.
+From early May to the end of September, Český Šternberk is open for visitors every day except Monday.
 From October to April, the castle is open most weekends.
-It's better to check the castle's official website for up-to-date information on opening hours before your visit.
+It is best to check the castle's official website for up-to-date information on opening hours before your visit.

 A section of a castle featuring a tall, round tower with a conical roof, set against a backdrop of greenery and a bright, partly cloudy sky.
 Trees and rolling hills can be seen in the distance.